intuit/isl/docs/types/csv.md

 **Available Options:**

 - `{ seek: [ "c1", "c2" ]}` - list of the values to look for in each line.
 The order does not matter.
 Not all values have to be listed.
 This is case sensitive.
-- `{ maxRows: value }` - stop searching after encountering a certain numebr of rows.
+- `{ maxRows: value }` - stop searching after encountering a certain number of rows.
 Prevents scanning the entire csv if we know the row we are looking for is towards the beginning of the file.
 - `{ separator: "|" }` - use the `|` separator.
 Default value: `,`.
 - `{ escapeChar: "\\" }` - char used for escaping the separator.
 Default value: `\`.
 There is no way to completely disable the `escapeChar`.
 - `{ quoteChar: "\"" }` - char used for quotes.
 If null or an empty string are provided, it will ignore quote characters.